lucasnevespereira/aboutcats/README.md

 # aboutcats

-React app with cat's information.
+React app with cat breed's information.
+This app was inspired by Andrei Neagoie RoboFriends App.

 ### Run the project